goodreasonai/abbey/README.md

 # If you want to use images from an external domain, you need to list them here (separated by commas)
 IMAGE_DOMAINS="some-domain.com,some-domain-2.com"

+# Unless you're trying to replicate the Abbey Collections system (see our hosted version), you should hide "Collections" from the user.
+NEXT_PUBLIC_HIDE_COLLECTIONS=1
 ```

 The `.env` file in the root has just one variable: